 - Accessing markets

 At the sixth stage, you start delivering the products and/or services defined in stage 3.
-You also start linking your resources from stage 1 & 2 with the resources from stage 4 & 5 to create a channel of impact.
+You also start linking your resources from stages 1 & 2 with the resources from stages 4 & 5 to create a channel of impact.

 - Reinventing and reinforcing

 A project is not over as soon as it has been implemented: it needs to be continually monitored and evaluated, reinvented and reinforced.
 After the initial phase, efforts can be made into ensuring an even deeper impact and greater sustainability.

 One aim of the Global Summit is to put the 7 stages of sustainability into practice.
 In Amman, this was done by involving the participants in ‘impact streams’: Interactive, collaborative innovation sessions gathering participants dedicated to finding solutions for some of the most pressing challenges facing humanity.

 During three days of coordinated team efforts, the streams would climb the 7 stages of sustainability to come up with concrete solutions in each field.